makrai/notes/richardson-1909-probe-sem-teach-quantification.md

   following Liu, Schwartz, and Smith (2019)
 * q3: whether a pre-trained NLI model can be retrained to improve on a fragment
   * we employ the recent inoculation by fine-tuning method (Liu+ 2019).
 The
-  * to re-fine-tune (i.e., continue training) the models above using k pieces of fragment training data
+  * to re-fine-tune (ie continue training) the models above using k pieces of fragment training data
   * Our approach to inoculation, which we call lossless inoculation, differs
     * explicitly optimizing the aggregate score of each model on both its